-DESCRIPTION: The County requests a pedestrian crosswalk be installed at the location shown in red in the map above.
+PROJECT DESCRIPTION/PURPOSE AND NEED: The County supports the Town of Grantsville's request that a pedestrian crosswalk be installed at the location shown in red in the map below.
 Coordination between this project and the #2 sidewalk/streetscape project, a sidewalk from the access road for the Casselman River Bridge State Park to River Road, would be appropriate, and facilitate the sharing of resources as well demonstrate optimal project management.
+Penn Alps Restaurant also owns property on the southern side of Route 40/National Pike.
+This property is often used not only for river access but also for overflow parking for the restaurant.
+As a result many pedestrians cross at this location, a busy state highway, thereby creating a serious safety concern.

 LOCAL COMPREHENSIVE PLAN CONSISTENCY: Due to the potential for accidents at this location this project supports Garrett County's Comprehensive Plan goals to improve safety and to 'provide accommodation for bicycling and walking as a means of local travel and for recreational purposes' (p.
 6-1).
-This project supports Maryland Transportation Plan's objectives to 'enhance transportation networks and choices to improve mobility and accessibility, and to better integrate with land use'.
+This project supports Maryland Transportation Plan's Community Vitality Goal, specifically the objective to 'enhance transportation networks and choices to improve mobility and accessibility, and to better integrate with land use'.
+In addition it supports Maryland Transportation Plan's Safety and Security Goal, specifically the objective to 'provide secure transportation infrastructure, assets and operations for the safe movement of people and goods.'